Note: We received some of these items for review purposes. See our original review posts for details.

 Outlier Ramielust T-Shirt (our review): Nothing beats ramie on a hot and humid summer day.
 Hard to even describe how good this is.

-Hemp-blend Button-ups: I found two hemp-cotton blends from Taylor Stitch that have been working really well for me.
-I’ve found the hemp blend fabrics to have a great casual look while having some good moisture management and odor resistance.
-The two I’ve been wearing are The Short Sleeve Bandit in Heather Grey and The California in Olive Hemp Poplin.
+Taylor Stitch The California in Olive Hemp Poplin: This hemp-cotton blend from Taylor Stitch has been working really well for me.
+I’ve found that hemp blend fabrics to have a great casual look while having some good moisture management and odor resistance.

 Western Rise TechWool Flannel Shirt (our review): This has been my favorite for cooler weather.
 It’s not too heavy, is cut well, and is odor resistant.